-The OU hosts the world's largest collection of open access full texts - CORE.
+The Open Unviersity hosts the world's largest collection of open access full texts - CORE.
 This is a not-for-profit service delivered by The Open University and Jisc, which is used and referenced globally by researchers, libraries, software developers, and funders.
 Free, quick, unimpeded access to research knowledge by researchers and the public is vital to helping solve global research challenges such as finding a vaccine for COVID-19.

 CORE was founded and created by Dr Petr Knoth at The Open University’s Knowledge Media Institute in 2011.
 Since then Dr Knoth has been leading the Big Scientific Data and Text Analytics Group (BSDTAg) research group delivering the service.